 Sponsored by:

 The New Mexico Bead Society

+A bead is defined as a small piece of glass, stone, or similar material, typically rounded and perforated for threading.

 Judged with Cash Awards.
 Each category includes two monetary awards of $50 1st place, $25 Runner-Up for a total of $75 per category.